Priyans-hu/Project-beta/README.md

 # Project-beta
-we are working on an Ed-tech website under the guidance of Ishu sharman Ma'am.
+we are working on an Ed-tech website under the guidance of Ishu sharma Ma'am.